10 ways American unis are different from UK unis

 Students who fail to achieve a third by just a few marks will receive an Ordinary Degree, without Honours.

-However, in America all assessments are graded A–F. At the end of your degree, these are averaged out and converted into a Grade Point Average (GPA), ranging from 0-4.
+However, the American degree classification works differently.
+All assessments are graded A–F. At the end of your degree, these are averaged out and converted into a Grade Point Average (GPA), ranging from 0–4.

 Credit: Africa Studio – Shutterstock

 In your first year or two at a US university, you'll study a wide range of subjects, similar to what you will have experienced in secondary school.
-For instance, even if you're studying a liberal arts degree, you might be expected to take a Maths module.
+For instance, even if you're studying a liberal arts degree, you might be expected to take a module in maths.

 You'll progress from your freshmen (first) year, into your sophomore (second), junior (third) and senior (you guessed it... fourth) years, where you will have a chance to focus on a subject you really want to study.